-For more information visit the computing and information services website.
+For more information visit the Information Technology website.

 The instructional media center (IMC), on lower level one in the library building, includes a language lab, a video viewing room, a multimedia lab, and a large collection of videos.
 Additionally, the IMC provides audiovisual equipment for checkout including headphones, laptops, audio/video recorders, projectors, DVD/VCR players, and screens.

 Academic support services, housed in the Dorothy Johansen House (DoJo), offers academic coaching, individual peer tutoring and drop-in tutoring for many courses and several skill areas, including writing and quantitative skills and academic/study skills.
 Professional staff members offer coaching in skills such as reading effectively and time management, as well as focused quantitative skills for math, science, and social science courses.
 Peer tutors have a deep understanding of Reed's approach to academics.
 Writing center tutors help with all stages of the writing process for assignments in any class, including thesis.

 All Reed students are eligible for up to one hour per week of individual tutoring, and unlimited drop-in tutoring, for any courses that have tutors.
 These free resources are available to students at all stages of their Reed career; students should discuss with their faculty adviser or individual course instructors how academic support can help them manage the demands of Reed's coursework.

 For more information, visit the academic resource center website.